Public Hunting Lands

 The Department hopes to provide additional PALS lands in the future across other parts of the Commonwealth.

-Information on regulations governing the use of state forests is available the Virginia Department of Forestry's website.
+Further information on regulations governing the use of specific State Forest properties for hunting or other recreational activities is available at the Virginia Department of Forestry's website.

 Virginia State Parks offer a wide variety of hunting opportunities as well as countless other outdoor activities for the entire family.
 Hunting opportunities range from open hunting in designated areas to managed deer hunts where individuals participate through a reservation or lottery system.
 Specific sites that offer hunting may change from year to year.
 Managed deer hunts are a tool in Virginia State Parks' overall deer management program.
 Participating hunters are asked to support our management efforts by following harvest guidelines associated with each hunt.
 See this detailed hunting opportunities chart for specific information (PDF).